CCChen-GEEX/Awesome-Graph-Large-Language-Models/README.md

-#  LLM for Graph Clustering
+#  LLM for Graph Learning